shawnr/practical-javascript/controlling-logical-flow/61-conditionals.md

 }

 {% validation %}
-assert(status, "Incorrect.
+assert(status=="failure", "Incorrect.
 Please be sure to set the status variable accordingly.");

 {% endexercise %}